NorthOC/northoc.github.io/README.md

-This is my personal webpage that is 100% statically generated with my own tool - damp2ph.
+This is my personal webpage that is 100% statically generated with my own static site generator.